Nice to Meet You Menace- A Menaceport Original Event

-My partner and I went to the Vintage Theatre a few nights ago in Denver Co, to see a musical titled “The Scottsboro Boys”.
-It is inspired by the true story of nine young african american men whom were falsely accused of rape and arrested in the spring of 1931.
+My partner and I went to the Vintage Theatre a few nights ago in Denver, CO to see a musical titled “The Scottsboro Boys”.
+It is inspired by the true story of nine young African American men who were falsely accused of rape and arrested in the spring of 1931.
 The “Boys”, ages 12-19 were held in prison collectively for over 80 years.
 The case has inspired an array of art and literature including ‘To Kill A Mockingbird’ by Harper Lee loosely based on the case.
-The musical was also a minstrel play; minstrel being a type of comic approach show that specifically would mock people of African descent in a variety of acts, songs, dances etc. “The Scottsboro Boys” play was not only exposing the history of the case, but reintroducing the effects of a twisted, artistic and racially motivated stage practice through minstrel shows.
+The musical was also a minstrel play; minstrel being a type of comic approach show that specifically would mock people of African descent in a variety of acts, songs, dances, etc. “The Scottsboro Boys” play was not only exposing the history of the case but reintroducing the effects of a twisted, artistic, and racially motivated stage practice through minstrel shows.

-Blackface minstrels was the first theatrical form that was distinctly american.
+Blackface minstrels were the first theatrical form that was distinctly American.
 It got so popular with entertainment methods in America it was introduced to an even classier setting like opera houses.
 Blackface was the “epicenter” of the music industry; meaning if it wasn’t blackface it wasn’t selling.
 Blackface was bridging gaps of ignorance with “Art” bringing out new numbers the entertainment industry hadn’t seen before.

-The Scottsboro Boys being written in true minstrel form even has a closings scene with “The “Boys” dressed in tuxedos and top hats with blackface painted, where they “shucked and jived” down the isles into the crowd and hit an intense crescendo in a song that bleed with uncomfortably(the truest beauty in art).
+The Scottsboro Boys is written in true minstrel form even has a closings scene with “The “Boys” dressed in tuxedos and top hats with blackface painted, where they “shucked and jived” down the isles into the crowd and hit an intense crescendo in a song that bleeds with uncomfortably(the truest beauty in art).
 Being that my partner and I were the only blacks in that audience, we felt the air shift during this closing scene.
 The Q&A at the end of the show brought about an expression of that shift in energy.
 When one caucasian in attendance asked, “how are you all able to reopen the wounds you feel every show?”.
 The cast all jumped at once to answer but the lead role, Christopher Razor, responded passionately saying, “these aren’t old wounds.
 I. Am.
 A. Black.
-Person, and I feel the occurrence of this situation almost everyday.
-Who stood on the frontlines to protect these young men in ScottsBoro, who said this is wrong
+Person and I feel the occurrence of this situation almost every day.
+Who stood on the frontlines to protect these young men in Scottsboro, who said this is wrong

 them through art.
-“The Scottsboro Boys” play was the most eloquent interpretation of America I have ever seen, casted perfectly.
-The history, truth and continuance of the situation is staggering and relevant, mind blowing.
+“The Scottsboro Boys” play was the most eloquent interpretation of America I have ever seen, cast perfectly.
+The history, truth, and continuance of the situation is staggering and relevant, mind-blowing.

 Art has layers and can live on forever through interpretation, and questions.
 Erykah Badu once said, “the purpose of performance art is to spark a question in someone and inspire or challenge them to respond”.
 Minstrel shows as a whole had people asking about the heart and tenacity of a slave.
 And 100 years later black performers responded to the timelessness of minstrel show interpretation by attaching history and reoccurring ideologies.